epfl-lts2/wiki-explorer/README.md

 more info on the data can be found here [https://meta.wikimedia.org/wiki/Data_dumps](https://meta.wikimedia.org/wiki/Data_dumps).

+These tools are focused on the sql dumps.
+See information about these files in the [Wikimedia manual](https://www.mediawiki.org/wiki/Manual:Database_layout) and in the [Dump format page](https://meta.wikimedia.org/wiki/Data_dumps/Dump_format).

 ## Wikipedia data parsers

 In the folder `parsers/` you will find parsers for the different data files provided by Wikipedia.